 We know parents have many questions surrounding cord blood banking, and it’s not uncommon for Physicians to have questions as well.
 Learn more about our Physician’s Guide, what’s in our kit, and how the Pall Cord Blood collection bag works.

 Within two hours of the kit being returned to you, call the number on the collection kit.
 This call will go straight to our medical courier who will confirm all of your information with you and dispatch someone to pick up the kit from your hospital room.
 Your kit is then rushed to our processing lab.
 Your baby’s stem cells are viable for up to 72 hours, so refrigeration or freezing is not necessary at this point.
 Learn More

-Your baby’s stem cells will be processed and analyzed to determine how many transplantable cells are present, and you will receive an Official Certificate of Results, which includes a detailed description of the collection volume and viability.
+Your baby’s stem cells will be processed using our Advanced Suspension Method which results in an increased number of viable stem cells and a reduction in the amount of red blood cell contamination.
+You will then receive an Official Certificate of Results, providing a detailed description of the collection volume and viability.
 Learn More

 Once your cord blood has been processed, we store the stem cells in tanks holding nitrogen vapor (gas) at the optimal long-term storage temperature of -175º C or colder.
 We use vapor nitrogen over liquid nitrogen due to vapor’s ability to remain at a consistent temperature throughout the tank.
 Learn More